-- a transaction other than in the ordinary course of business; - a transaction that is not on market terms; or - · a transaction that may have a material impact on a company's profitability, assets or liabilities.
+- a transaction other than in the ordinary course of business; - a transaction that is not on market terms; or - a transaction that may have a material impact on a company's profitability, assets or liabilities.

 If it is determined that an office holder has a personal interest in a transaction which is not an extraordinary transaction, approval by the board of directors is required for the transaction, unless the company's articles of association provide for a different method of approval.
-Further, so long as an office holder has disclosed his or her personal interest in a transaction or action that of directors may approve an action by the office holder that would otherwise be deemed a breach of his or her duty of loyalty.
+Further, so long as an office holder has disclosed his or her personal interest in a transaction, the board of directors may approve an action by the office holder that would otherwise be deemed a breach of his or her duty of loyalty.
 However, a company may not approve a transaction or action that is not in the best interest of the company or that is not performed by the office holder in good faith.
 An extraordinary transaction in which an office holder has a personal interest requires approval first by the company's audit committee and subsequently by the board of directors.
-The compensation of, or an undertaking to indemnify or insure, an office holder who is not a director requires approval first by the company's stated compensation committee, then by the company's board of directors.
-If such compensation arrangement or an undertaking to indemnify or insure is subject to a Special Majority Approval for Compensation.
-Arrangements regarding the compensation, indemnification or insurance of a director require the approval of the compensation.
+The compensation of, or an undertaking to indemnify or insure, an office holder who is not a director requires approval first by the company's compensation committee, then by the company's stated compensation policy, or if the office holder is the chief executive officer (apart from a number of specific exceptions), then such arrangement is further subject to a Special Majority Approval for Compensation committee, board of directors and shareholders by ordinary majority, in that order, and under certain circumstances, a Special Majority Approval for Compensation.